Rajesh-1808/DEVOPS/README.md

 It takes almost a week to setup the infrastructure(machines)

 Instead, I will write a program(Scripts)
-	Language is YAML,JSON kind of languages
+	-Language is YAML,JSON kind of languages
-	-"Install windows, enable firewall, install antivirus, block youtube,facebook" Now run that program - in 10 mins wholoe 200 machines are ready!!!
+	-"Install windows, enable firewall, install antivirus, block youtube,facebook" -Now run that program - in 10 mins wholoe 200 machines are ready!!!

 That's what is IaC for your infrastructure(Servers)